IslaFranco/schoolpy/README.md

 - As a Teacher, I want to add homework assignments to display for my specific students enrolled in my class, so they are on track.
 - As a Teacher, I want to be able to Edit and Delete an Assignment, in case I, the Teacher, needs to change the due date.
 - As a Teacher, I want to add different courses i'm teaching, so it is well organized.
+- As a teacher, I want to be able to edit or delete a course, in case i'm no longer teaching it.
 - As a Teacher, I want to edit or delete my courses, in case I need to make adjustments.
 - As a Student, I want to be able to login/sign up for an account with SchoolPy.
 - As a Student, I want to be able to have my courses and assignments displayed for me, so that I know as a student, what to work on and to be organized.